Image to Base64

 2. Does Base64 encoding compress images?

-Yes.
-Conversion happens entirely in your browser using the JavaScript FileReader API.
-Your images are never uploaded to any server.
+No. The conversion happens 100% locally in your browser using the JavaScript FileReader API.
+Your images never leave your device, ensuring total privacy.